Gathering

 A gathering for friends and family will be held on October 24, at Larkin Sunset Gardens, 1950 East 10600 South, Sandy, Utah, at 2:00 p.m. with a memorial service to follow at 3:00 p.m.
 Interment at Salt Lake City Cemetery.

-To view Michael's memorial service, please click on the blue tab above that says "Watch Services".
+To view a recording of Michael's memorial service, please click on the blue tab above that says "Watch Services".

 Heyns